-Investors braced for a bumpy ride ahead of TriQuint Semiconductor's (NAS: TQNT) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, Oct.
-26. Triquint Semiconductor is a supplier of modules, components, and foundry services to communications companies.
+TriQuint Semiconductor (NAS: TQNT) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Wednesday, April 25.
+Triquint Semiconductor is a supplier of modules, components, and foundry services to communications companies.

 What analysts say:

 Buy, sell, or hold?: Half of analysts think investors should stand pat on TriQuint Semiconductor.
-Analysts don't like TriQuint Semiconductor as much as competitor Microsemi overall.
-Eight out of nine analysts rate Microsemi a buy compared to five of 12 for TriQuint Semiconductor.
+Analysts don't like TriQuint Semiconductor as much as competitor RF Micro Devices overall.
+Seven out of 15 analysts rate RF Micro Devices a buy compared to four out of 10 for TriQuint Semiconductor.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.06 per share.
-Estimates range from $0.06 to $0.07.
+Wall Street earnings expectations: The average analyst estimate is a loss of $0.01 per share.
+Estimates range from a loss of $0.02 to a profit of $0.01.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 99% awarding it an "outperform" rating.
-The community at large agrees with the All-Stars with 97% assigning it a rating of "outperform."
-Fools have embraced TriQuint Semiconductor and haven't been shy with their opinions lately, logging 184 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 99% assigning it an outperform rating.
+The greater community backs the All-Stars, as 97.3% give it a rating of outperform.
+With just nine posts in the past month, Fools have kept relatively quiet about TriQuint Semiconductor despite their generally positive feelings towards the stock.
 Even with a robust four out of five stars, TriQuint Semiconductor's CAPS rating falls a little short of the community's upbeat outlook.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add TriQuint Semiconductor now.